Curtis Eller

-Eller has released seven full-length CDs and a two EPs with his band Curtis Eller's American Circus. [ 1890] (2000), Banjo Music For Funerals (2002), [ Taking Up Serpents Again] (2004), [ Wirewalkers & Assassins] (2008), Saving my Heart for the Butcherman (2012), How to Make It in Hollywood (2014), A Poison Melody (2019), Fusebox Pennies: Collected Singles (2022).
-The recordings feature Eller on banjo and lead vocals and a backing band that consists of electric and upright bass, drums, accordion, pedal steel, tuba, violin, a horn section, and much three-part harmony.
+Eller has released seven full-length albums and several EPs and singles with his band Curtis Eller's American Circus.
+These releases include [ 1890] (2000), Banjo Music For Funerals (2002), [ Taking Up Serpents Again] (2004), [ Wirewalkers & Assassins] (2008), Saving my Heart for the Butcherman (2012), How to Make It in Hollywood (2014), A Poison Melody (2019), Fusebox Pennies: Collected Singles (2022) & Another Nice Mess (2024).
+The recordings feature Eller on banjo and lead vocals and a backing band that has varied over the years, often consisting of electric and upright bass, drums, accordion, pedal steel, tuba, violin, a horn section, and three-part harmony.

 Eller frequently tours the US, UK, Europe and Canada, both as a solo act and as the leader of his band The American Circus.
 In addition to the usual folk, punk and indie-rock clubs, he has appeared in numerous unusual venues, including funerals, horse races, vaudeville/burlesque revues.
 He has shared the stage with contortionists, strippers, glass-eaters and folksingers.
 The live performances are high energy, intensively physical events.

 In 2010, Eller relocated to Durham, NC where he continues to record and perform regularly.

 In 2015 Eller started working with dancer/choreographer Stacy Wolfson to form The Bipeds.
 Wolfson and Eller have devised a unique compositional approach that seamlessly combines movement, music and lyrics to create a peculiar and compelling hybrid of dance and song.
+The Bipeds were commissioned to create a piece for the American Dance Festival's 2024 Made in NC Showcase.
+That piece was "We Know This By Heart" (the accompanying song appears on Eller's newest album Another Nice Mess).